Ideas That Matter: Embodying God's Justice

 Dr. Hart is the author of Trouble I've Seen: Changing the Way the Church Views Racism and his most recent work is Who Will be a Witness: Igniting Activism for God's Justice, Love, and Deliverance.
 Who Will Be a Witness offers a vision for communities of faith to organize for deliverance and justice in their neighborhoods, states, and nation as an essential part of living out the call of Jesus.
 In this book, Dr. Hart provides incisive insights into Scripture and history, along with illuminating personal stories, to help us identify how the witness of the church has become mangled by Christendom, white supremacy, and religious nationalism.
 He provides a wide range of options for congregations seeking to give witness to Jesus’ ethic of love for and solidarity with the vulnerable.

-This event will be moderated by Dr. Mariam Kovalishyn, Assistant Professor in New Testament Studies at Regent College.
+This conversation will be hosted by Dr. Mariam Kovalishyn, Assistant Professor of New Testament Studies.